February 8

 As a first-time homeowner, you will start appreciating just how much work the homeowners and landlords put in to keep up their property.
 When you were previously renting, chances are your landlord handled all the building maintenance, indoor repairs, and yard work for you.
 Now as a new homeowner, this is squarely your responsibility, and you might want to keep these costs as low as possible.

-Home Maintenance cost
+Home Maintenance Cost

 When it comes to home maintenance cost, the general rule of thumb is to set aside at least 1% of the cost of your home purchase a year for house maintenance.
 If you bought an older house, this figure might go as high as 4%.
 Now, assuming you bought your home at $500,000, this could mean setting aside a whopping $20,000 a year for maintenance.